Leslie McFarlane

 Charles Leslie McFarlane (October 25, 1902 – September 6, 1977) was a Canadian journalist, novelist, screenwriter, and filmmaker, who is most famous for ghostwriting many of the early books in the very successful Hardy Boys series, using the pseudonym Franklin W. Dixon.

 Biography

 Early life

 The son of a school principal, McFarlane was raised in the town of Haileybury, Ontario.
 He became a freelance writer shortly after high school.
 He and his family moved to Whitby, Ontario, in 1936.

 This period is described in his 1975 book A Kid in Haileybury.

 Journalist

 As a young man he worked in Sudbury, Ontario, as a newspaper reporter, then for a weekly paper in Toronto, before taking a job at the Springfield Republican newspaper in Springfield, Massachusetts.

 Stratemeyer Syndicate

-While in the U.S., he replied to a want ad placed by the Stratemeyer Syndicate, publisher of such titles as Nancy Drew, Tom Swift and the Bobbsey Twins.
+While in the U.S., he replied to a want ad placed by the Stratemeyer Syndicate, publisher of such titles as Tom Swift and the Bobbsey Twins.
 As a result, he freelanced in 1926 and 1927 as one of the authors using the pseudonym Roy Rockwood to write seven of the Dave Fearless serialized mystery novels.